Parenting Game Changer: Training Vs Correction

 Some children are strong-willed and others are highly emotional.
 Still others have ADHD or complicated challenges resulting from adoption and the list goes on and on.
 The challenges children face can come from a variety of sources including personality, biological differences, past experience, and of course a sin nature that complicates life considerably.

 Jack is ten years old.
 He continually picks on his younger sister.
 It’s frustrating living with Jack because of the tension he creates in family life.
 Mom and Dad have been correcting Jack for years.
 He doesn’t seem to change.
 They set limits but he goes right past the guardrails they’ve set up and continually makes unkind remarks.
-The problem is such a pattern now that Dad and Mom feel like their correcting all the time.
+The problem is such a pattern now that Dad and Mom feel like they are correcting all the time.
 The stress in their home is continual.
 The problem?
 Jack is stuck.

 The Value of Training

 Dad and Mom made a major change in their parenting three months ago.
 They started emphasizing training over correction.
 They were drawn to the fact that God helps us change and He uses the scriptures in four ways.
 2 Timothy 3:16, “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness.”
 As Dad and Mom evaluated their own parenting they realized they were doing much more rebuke and correcting and not enough teaching and training.

 1) Parenting Becomes More Positive

 Let’s call the problem area Point A. When parents focus on getting rid of point A they use rebuke and correction as their primary tools.
 Of course, this isn’t wrong.
 Those are two valuable tools that we all need and God uses them with us. (see Correction is a Gift.)
 But if parents at the same time focus on Point B, where the child needs to go, then good things happen.
-That involves teaching and training which enables you to balance firmness with relationship.
+That involves both teaching and training which enables you to balance firmness with relationship.